Draichi/ai-flappy-bird/README.md

 # Reinforcement learning in Flappy Bird

-Genetic algorithm using the 'toy' library applaied to a custom flappy bird version built using p5.js
+Genetic algorithm using the 'toy' library applied to a custom flappy bird version built using p5.js

 ## Getting Started